fabfuel/circuitbreaker/README.rst

 - resets the failure count after every successful execution (while is is closed)
 - opens and prevents further executions after 5 subsequent failures
 - switches to half-open and allows one test-exection after 30 seconds recovery timeout
-- will close if the test-execution succeeds
+- closes if the test-execution succeeded
-- considers all raised exception (based on class ``Exception``) as an expected failure
+- considers all raised exceptions (based on class ``Exception``) as an expected failure
 - is named "external_call" - the name of the function it decorates